+The fair value of the RSUs granted by the Company is based on the grant-date fair value, which considers the public share price of the Company's Class A shares.
 An RSU entitles the holder to receive a Class A Share, or cash equal to the fair value of a Class A Share at the election of the Board, upon completion of the requisite service period.
 All of the RSUs granted to date accrue dividend equivalents equal to the dividend amounts paid on the Company's Class A Shares.
 To date, these dividend equivalents have been awarded in the form of additional RSUs that also accrue additional dividend equivalents.
 As a result, dividend equivalents declared on equity-classified RSUs are recorded similar to a stock dividend, resulting in (i) increases in the Company's accumulated deficit and the accumulated deficit component of noncontrolling interests on the same pro rata basis as earnings of the Sculptor Operating Group are allocated and (ii) increases in the Company's additional paid-in capital and the paid-in capital component of noncontrolling interests on the same pro rata basis.
-No compensation expense is recognized related to these dividend equivalents.
-Delivery of dividend equivalents on outstanding RSUs is contingent upon the vesting of the underlying RSUs.
+No compensation expense is recognized related to these dividend equivalents as they are forfeitable and the delivery of dividend equivalents on outstanding RSUs is contingent upon the vesting of the underlying RSUs.